-Education and Registration Standards Committee 12 March 2015 Review of the Osteopathic Practice Standards
+Osteopathic Practice Committee 12 March 2015 Review of the Osteopathic Practice Standards

-Classification Public

-Purpose For discussion

-Issue Reviewing the Osteopathic Practice Standards.

-Recommendation To consider initial implications for the review of the

-Osteopathic Practice Standards.

-Financial and resourcing None directly from this paper. implications implications as part of the review of the Osteopathic Practice
+Classification Public Purpose For discussion Issue Reviewing the Osteopathic Practice Standards.
+Recommendation To consider initial implications for the review of the Osteopathic Practice Standards .
+Financial and resourcing implications None directly from this paper.
+Equality and diversity implications Equality and diversity implications will be taken into account as part of the review of the Osteopathic Practice Standards .
+Communications implications Our work on values is being publicised in the Osteopath.
+Annex None Author Fiona Browne

-Equality and diversity

-Equality and diversity views will be taken into account

-Standards.

-Communications

-implications

-Our work on values is being publicised in the

-Osteopath.

-Annex None

-Author Fiona Browne